palaklive/grapesjs-web-builder/docs/PANELS_GUIDE.md

 # Panels & Buttons Guide

-This guide describes the custom panels and toolbar functionality in the Email Builder.
+This guide describes the custom panels and toolbar functionality in the Web Builder.

 ## Overview

-The Email Builder uses a custom PanelsManager configuration with SVG icons and telemetry tracking for all core actions.
+The Web Builder uses a custom PanelsManager configuration with SVG icons and telemetry tracking for all core actions.

 ## Toolbar Buttons